itszaki01/backend-ecommerce-nest-js/README.md

 An intermediate project for an online store that includes all professional requirements such as categories, products, coupons, etc.

 ## Technologies Used:
-- TypeScript
+- TypeScript.
-- Nest Js
+- Nest Js.
-- Mongo Db
+- Mongo Db.
+- Results Pagination.

 ### Nest Js Used Technics:
 - Guards